l7mp/l7mp/README.md

 ## Manage sessions

-On top of the static configuration, the response contains a new `sessions` list that enumerates the set of active (connected) sessions in l7mp.
+On top of the static configuration, the response contains a list of `sessions`, enumerating the set of active (connected) streams inside l7mp.
 You can list the live sessions explicitly as follows:

 ```sh
 curl http://localhost:1234/api/v1/sessions